browserengineering/book/book/skipped.md

 layout, determining the size and position of content on the screen.

 And more broadly, graphics in general is pretty complex!
-Our browser uses Skia, which is the real rasterization engine of Chromium and some other browsers.
+Our browser uses Skia, which is the actual rasterization engine used by Chromium and some other browsers.
 But we didn't really talk at all about how Skia actually works, and it turns out to be pretty complex.
 It not only renders text but applies all sorts of blends and effects quickly